tendermint/liquidity/spec/03_state_transitions.md

     1) swap price delta

     - definitions
-        - all swap orders are seen as buy/sell limit orders from X token to Y token
+        - all swap orders are seen as buy/sell limit orders from X coin to Y coin
-            - swap order sending X token to demand Y token : buy order (of Y token)
+            - swap order sending X coin to demand Y coin : buy order (of Y coin)
-            - swap order sending Y token to demand X token : sell order (of Y token)
+            - swap order sending Y coin to demand X coin : sell order (of Y coin)
-            - order price = unit price of Y token in X token
+            - order price = unit price of Y coin in X coin
         - S = sum of sell order amount with order price equal or lower than current swap price
         - B = sum of buy order amount with order price equal or higher than current swap price
-        - NX = number of X token in the liquidity pool
+        - NX = number of X coin in the liquidity pool
-        - NY = number of X token in the liquidity pool
+        - NY = number of X coin in the liquidity pool
-        - P(t) = latest swap price from pool token ratio = NX / NY
+        - P(t) = latest swap price from pool coin ratio = NX / NY
         - SwapPrice(t+1) = swap price for this batch ( to find! )
             - P(t) is not equal to SwapPrice(t) !
             - P(t+1) is not equal to SwapPrice(t+1) !